fniessink/toisto/docs/software.md

 3. Quizzes to singularize a plural concept or pluralize a singular concept.
 4. Quizzes to change the person of a concept.
 5. Quizzes to change the gender of a concept.
-6. Quizzes to provide the positive, comparitive, or superlative degree of comparison, given an adjective in another degree.
+6. Quizzes to provide the positive, comparative, or superlative degree of comparison, given an adjective in another degree.
 7. Quizzes to change the sentence form and polarity.

 Except for the translation type quizzes, quizzes only use the user's target language.